aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 A cynic is only a frustrated optimist.
+> 🥠 How much deeper would the ocean be without sponges?

-Last update: Thu Dec  5 05:09:44 2024
+Last update: Fri Dec  6 05:09:22 2024

 ### Let's play! 🎮